FAQ - hearing aids

 • All Google Pixel (models 7 or newer)

-• All Samsung Galaxy (A-series)
+• Samsung Galaxy (A-series)

-• All Nokia mobiles
+• Nokia smartphones

 I have hearing aids I have purchased elsewhere but I want to be seen by your clinic going forward.
 Will you still honour the warranty period on my hearing aids?